-Figure 6 below shows the relative performance of the fleet for the 2017 A- and B-seasons.
+Figure 6 below shows the relative performance of the fleet for the 2018 A- and B-seasons.
 Differences are evident between vessel bycatch performance in A-season versus the B-season, therefore the provision is applied on a seasonal basis to account for different bycatch environments.
-The maximum number of vessels that can fall in the worst 10% of fleet performance is three with a minimum of one vessel.
-However, due to the extremely narrow distribution of bycatch rates in the 2017 A-season, and competition to avoid being the outlier vessel, there were no statistically poor performing vessels.
-During the 2017 B-season there were two vessels that separated themselves from the otherwise narrow distribution shown above during the 2017 B-season.
-The outlier vessels shown above averaged less than one Chinook per 100 tons of pollock catch.
-The new disincentive to chronic poor bycatch performance has proven effective in its first four years of implementation-only three vessels have been repeat outliers in the past eight seasons and no vessels have been outliers in consecutive seasons.
-Vessels now have strong incentive to change fishing behavior to avoid being an outlier in any consecutive seasons, because although a vessel might have long periods of good relative bycatch performance, one lightning strike trawl can render it an outlier in any given season.
+During the 2018 A-season, there were two statistically poor performing vessels.
+During the 2018 B-season there was one vessel that was separated from the otherwise narrow distribution of vessels during the 2018 B-season.
+The outlier vessel for the B-season was delayed in shipyard and fished later in the B-season than the other vessels.
+Nonetheless, the average bycatch rate was less than one Chinook per 100 tons of pollock catch.
+The disincentive to chronic poor bycatch performance has proven effective in its first five years of implementation-with vessels strongly avoiding having repeat or chronic poor Chinook bycatch performance.
+Vessels have strong incentive to change fishing behavior to avoid being an outlier in any consecutive seasons, because although a vessel might have long periods of good relative bycatch performance, one lightning strike trawl can render it an outlier in any given season.
 Given a constant abundance of Chinook and pollock over time, the incentive provision should encourage a shift in the distribution of vessel bycatch performance to the left.

 Figure 6.
-Fleetwide Chinook bycatch ratio distribution for 2017 fishing seasons.
+Fleetwide Chinook bycatch ratio distribution for 2018 fishing seasons.
 Circles denote outlier vessels.